Dec 01, 2022

 How do camps deal with misbehaving children?

-Established camps should have guidelines for acceptable behavior, including respect for others which children should sign up to.
+Established camps should have guidelines for acceptable behaviour, including respect for others which children should sign up to.
 You can ask camps to provide details on their guidelines to be sure they have them.
 Experienced teachers should be able to minimize disruptive behaviour but, in situations where misbehaviour occurs, camps should have sufficient teachers to allow one-on-one discussions which help children to understand the impacts of their actions and suggest ways to make amends.

 How do I prepare my child for camp?

+Preparing kids for camp can help to alleviate any pre-camp anxiety they may be feeling.
 If it’s your child’s first experience of camp, a little pre-camp anxiety is quite normal.
 Talking to them in advance about what the camp will entail – interesting topics, games, recreational activities, making new friends – can help to settle nerves.
 Most camps will expect children to bring a bag packed with a reusable water bottle; helping kids pack their bag, maybe even including a few small memories of home, can reassure them.
 Otherwise, the only thing you need to prepare them for is to have a lot of fun!